 Impact on local economy from loss to prime earning age workforce

-The average age of death in the communities most impacted by CKDu is 46.
+The average age of death in the communities most impacted by CKDnT is 46.

 Nevertheless, men in their mid-20s often fall ill and are fired for being sick via screening programs at sugar mills wishing to avoid liability.
 These workers historically go to work for subcontractors and are taken out of the social security system in their country, effectively eliminating access to public benefits and creating a perfect storm for economic strain on a familial as well as societal level.